Rebalance Without Moving the Threshold

 WHERE new_composite > 70;

-Result on historical data: 8 signals would have cleared, compared to 0 under the old weights.
-That number was the merge criterion.
-If the rescale had produced too many (say 200) or too few (say 1), the rebalance would have needed another round.
+Result on historical data: 8 signals over the trailing 14-day window would have cleared, compared to 0 under the old weights.
+That count — 8 across two weeks of stored signals — was the merge criterion.
+(Do not confuse it with the live result: once shipped, a backlog of strong signals that had been queuing against the unreachable old bar flushed through on day one, so eight cleared in the first 24 hours.
+The 14-day backtest count and the day-one live burst are two different measurements that happen to land on the same number.)
+If the rescale had produced too many (say 200) or too few (say 1) over the 14-day window, the rebalance would have needed another round.

 Inline Diagram — Before / After Distribution